 Free Weekend Activities

 The sights, sounds, and smells of rural Monmouth County in the 1890s have been re-created on 9 acres at Historic Longstreet Farm in Holmdel Park, Holmdel.
 Interpreters in period dress show both daily and seasonal agricultural and domestic activities.
-Click here to learn more about the history of the farm.

 Longstreet Farm is open daily year round from 10 a.m.-4 p.m.
 Visitors may enter at their leisure, free of charge.
 From Memorial Day through Labor Day the farm is open 9 a.m.-5 p.m.
 Pets are not allowed within the farm.

-The Farmhouse is open weekends and holidays, 12-3:30 p.m. or by reservations.
+The Farmhouse is open weekends and holidays, March through December, from 12-3:30 p.m. or by reservation.
 For reservations and information, call 732-946-3758.

 Other points of interest: Tenant House - This building, across Longstreet Road, was home to the family that worked at Longstreet Farm.
-During the 1890s, the Hyland family, who emigrated from Ireland, were tenants on the farm.
+During the 1890s, the Hylin family, who emigrated from Ireland, were tenants on the farm.
 The house is now used for staff offices. c.
-1850 with additions
+1850 with additions.

 The site is maintained as a living historical farm with the purpose of interpreting the agricultural activities in Monmouth County's rural past.
-This interpretation includes the breeds of animals and crops raised at this site in the 1890's.
-For your safety, as well as the safety of the animals, we ask that you do not touch the animals.
+This interpretation includes the breeds of animals and crops raised at this site in the 1890s.
+For your safety, as well as the safety of the animals, we ask that you do not touch or feed the animals.
 As a general precaution when leaving this site, you are encouraged to wash your hands with soap and water or alcohol-based hand sanitizer.